 We recommended neutering or spaying your cat at 6 months of age.

 What is the procedure to spay/neuter a cat?

-Your cat will have a physical examination done prior to the procedure to ensure they are healthy and there are no underlying medical conditions.
+Your cat will have a physical examination done prior to the procedure, to ensure they are healthy and there are no underlying medical conditions.
 We recommend a blood profile to assess the internal organs and complete blood count because the drugs we use are metabolized by the liver or kidneys and we want to ensure these are healthy.
 An intravenous catheter is placed in one of the limbs to allow us to give medications and to act quickly in case of an emergency.
 Intravenous fluids are given to cats undergoing a spay, males will have a local anesthetic placed to help with pain.
-Your cat is then hooked up to a gas inhalant system to keep them asleep during the procedure and a technician closely monitors their vitals throughout and on recovery.
+Your cat is then hooked up to a gas inhalant system, to keep them asleep during the procedure.
+A technician closely monitors their vitals throughout and on recovery.
 Your pet will be sent home with additional pain medications.